-Under Provincial legislation, Community Charter section 165(3.1), municipalities must set out objectives and policies in relation to the distribution of property value taxes among the property classes.
+Under Provincial legislation, Community Charter section 165(3.1)(b), municipalities must set out objectives and policies in relation to the distribution of property value taxes among the property classes.
 The current Council policy is to modify tax class ratios to provide an effective tax increase that is the same for all classes.
 Market value changes that result in uneven changes between property classes result in a tax burden shift to the class experiencing greater market value increases unless tax class ratios are modified to mitigate this shift.
 Over time, this can lead to changes in the tax ratios of one, or several, property classes if their market change is different from the residential class, which is used as the base.

-From 2017 information on municipalities over 75,000 populations, Kelowna has the third lowest Business Class ratio and was one of eight municipalities over 75,000 populations that had a Business class ratio under 3.00.
-As approved in prior years, in order to remain competitive, the City of Kelowna is ensuring that business and light industry property tax ratios remain below the average of BC municipalities with populations greater than 75,000.
-A maximum of 3.00 is to be considered for the Light Industrial/Business class ratio and the impacts on the other property classes from this cap (if required) will be reported to Council.
+From 2019 information on municipalities with a population of over 75,000, Kelowna has the second lowest Business Class ratio and was one of seven municipalities that had a Business class ratio under 3.00.
+To remain competitive, Kelowna ensures that business and light industry property tax ratios remain below the average of BC municipalities with populations greater than 75,000.
+A maximum of 3.00 is to be considered for these classes and any impacts from this cap will be reported to council.

-There is a Provincial regulation capping the Utility class multiple at 2.5 times the Business property class ratio; this equates to a maximum of 5.9443 for the current year.
+There is a Provincial regulation capping the Utility class multiple at 2.5 times the Business property class ratio; this equates to a maximum of 5.4310 for the current year.
 The Utility Class ratio remains close to the maximum ratio that can be used and could impact the tax sharing in future years, however the impact would be minimal due to the smaller assessment in that property class.
+Farm Land tax rates are set by statute and for 2020 are \$0.55/1,000 of assessed value; 2019 rate was \$0.50/1,000 of assessed value.